Blog / Modeling Fundamentals

 If you are investing in follow-ons, typically you will assume deployment of capital into follow-ons using an assumption of time from initial investment to each follow-on round that is part of your strategy.
 This will extend outside of your investment timeframe.

 With this forecast of invested capital per period (quarters, years), then you can create a forecast of management fees and operational fees per period, to create a schedule of called capital.
-Many funds will call capital according to investments plus fees per quarter, but some funds will call capital annually, or if the fund is smaller, call a significant portion or all capital up front, upon fund close.
+Many funds will call capital according to investments plus fees per quarter, but some funds will call capital annually, or based on need for new investments and operating expenses, or if the fund is smaller, call a significant portion or all capital up front, upon fund close.
 Regardless, once you’ve forecasted investments and fees, then you can apply the logic for calling capital, and create a forecast of available fund capital:

 Capital Available, beginning of period + called capital - management fees - operational and organizational fees - invested capital = capital available, end of period